 Koku Cafe is a small cafe and restaurant tucked away in Queen Anne.
 While they mostly tout their delicious rice bowls (e.g. mirin-soaked chicken, tamago gohan) their cafe options are also intriguing.
 Some of these options include Black Sesame Fudge, Yuzu Limeade, Tokara confections.

 If it's early enough to stop by somewhere for happy hour, these are a few places I would recommend.

-Suika and Tamari Bar are part of the same restaurant group as Kingyo and Raisu, to name a few, up north in Vancouver.
-Nevertheless, the food is still good at both places - and they both have great happy hours.
-Both places fill up quickly though, so the earlier you get there, the better.
+Suika, Tamari Bar and Rondo are part of the same restaurant group as Kingyo and Raisu, to name a few, up north in Vancouver.
+Nevertheless, the food is still good at all three places - and they have great happy hours.
+These three places fill up quickly though, so the earlier you get there, the better.